 The Oxford Knee Score (OKS)

-The Oxford Knee Score (OKS) is a patient-reported outcome measure (PROM) developed in 1996 to specifically evaluate total knee replacement outcomes.
-Since then, its scope has broadened to include use in other joint disorders and in surgical treatment, not limited to arthroplasty.
-The Oxford Knee (and Hip) Scores have undergone rigorous assessments of reliability, validity, and responsiveness in many studies .
-They have been used in trials and audits, and have played a key role in the national joint replacement registries, including those in England, New Zealand, and Sweden .
+The Oxford Knee Score (OKS) is a patient reported outcome measure developed in 1996 to specifically evaluate knee replacement outcomes.
+Since then, its scope has broadened to include its use in other disorders of the joint and in surgical treatments not limited to arthroplasty.

-The Oxford Knee Score continues to enjoy widespread popularity as a PRO measure, but unfortunately, its popularity has made it a victim of its own success.
-The extensive use of this measure resulted in many modified versions being utilized for different purposes, which inevitably led to confusion in some areas.
-In 2007, the original developers of the tool released a statement to help address this issue and sought to clarify the correct usage and scoring methodology of the Oxford Knee Score.
+The Oxford Knee Score continues to enjoy widespread popularity as a PRO measure.
+The extensive use of this measure resulted in many modified versions of the survey being utilized for different purposes, which inevitably led to confusion.
+In 2007, the original developers of the measure released a statement paper to help address this issue and sought to clarify the correct usage and scoring methodology of the Oxford Knee Score.

-The OKS questionnaire consists of 12 questions that cover the function and pain of the knee.
+The OKS questionnaire consists of twelve questions that cover function and pain of the knee.
 Each question is scored from 0 to 4 (0 being the worst outcome and 4 being the best).
 The overall score is the sum of all items and can range from 0 to 48, with higher scores corresponding to better outcomes.
-This simple scoring process is the one that the authors recommend be utilized.
+This simple scoring process is one that authors recommend to be utilized.

-The Oxford Knee Score is a well-regarded PRO measure, proven to be valid and sensitive to clinically important changes over time, specifically in patients undergoing a total joint replacement.
-The survey is also short, easy to administer, and simple to score.
+The Oxford Knee Score is a well-regarded PRO measure that has proven to be valid and sensitive to clinically important changes over time, specifically in patients undergoing a total joint replacement.
+The survey is also short, easy to administer and simple to score.